Schools' planning and reporting

 While gathering information, it is important to determine how it can be best summarised to be most useful.
 How can this data support the board's comprehensive understanding of the progress of cohorts of students in relation to expected levels of progress, achievement and wellbeing?

 Identify the students or groups of students that aren't achieving or at risk of not achieving.
 What goals will need to be set?
-What does the evidence and consultation tell the board about which goals should be prioritised?
+What do the evidence and consultation tell the board about which goals should be prioritised?
 Do staff, students, communities, mana whenua and iwi support the prioritised goals?

 Developing the charter